 Hiking/trekking, traveling and hunting backpacks all come with an internal frame to ensure back support.
 These internal frames come with a sophisticated padding system made of different types of internal foam and external breathable material to ensure back support.
 This ensures that the wearer of the backpack will have sufficient support for long term wear.

-It is important to also mention external frames.
+It is also important to mention external frames.
 Some hiking/trekking and hunting backpacks come with an additional external frame to further ensure back support.
 These external frames are different from internal frames as they are designed to support the largest weight hauled for a long duration of time.
 They are a further assurance for the wearer needing additional support for a significant more amount of weight that will be carried on the back.

 Hiking/trekking, traveling and hunting backpacks also come with thick, padded shoulder straps.
 These straps too serve to provide additional support for the wearer.
 This is because these backpacks are designed to carry heavy or large loads for long treks or durations of time.
 Some even go the extra mile and come equipped with a hip belt to support your waist as well as a sternum strap around your chest.
 This keeps the backpack secured on your body and prevents further bobbing while you move during your hike, trek or travel.